 or for the

 for a search form.
 The keyword option allows you to search with keywords or phrases.
 You can also search by topics assigned to each bill from the

 House Bill Information—Topic Search

 page or from the

 is a helpful online guide to the process.
 For further information on this topic, see the Bills section of this FAQ.

-For additional resources, including searchable databases, see Who Represents Me? and Legislative Districts.
+For additional resources, including searchable databases, see Who Represents Me? and the Geospatial Information Services website.

 To schedule a press conference or reserve a Senate or House hearing room, contact the Senate Sergeant at Arms at 651-296-0866 or the House Speaker's Office at 651-296-0306.
 Due to the capitol restoration project, there is limited public use of capitol spaces.
 The rotunda is unavailable for use at this time.
 For more information about access to capitol spaces contact the Department of Administration at 651-201-2300.